 If the signal reception is not successful within 1 minute, the signal search will be cancelled and will automatically resume every two hours until the signal is successfully captured.
 The regular RF link will resume once RCC reception routine is finished.
-In some locations, it may take a couple of days to receive the radio control signal.
+In some locations, RCC reception may take a couple of days to receive the signal.
+The temperature and humidity data will continue to transmit during this period.